RenanMsV/ambient_editor/README.md

 ### How Presets Works

 Save Button : Use this button to save your current scheme.
-That must be saved at $FG_HOME/Export and be manually moved to ambient_editor/presets folder.
-Thats because FG can not write files outside $FG_HOME folder.
+That will be saved to appdata and must be manually moved to presets folder that is inside the addon installation folder.
+Thats because FG can not write files outside of appdata.

-Load Button : Show all presets in ambient_editor/presets folder wich can be selected at runtime.
+Load Button : Show a list of the saved presets wich can be selected at runtime.

 ### Known Issues: